Limited-access road: Iran

 Expressways in Iran are one class lower than freeways and are used in large urban areas such as Isfahan, Mashhad, or Tehran and between other important cities (Usually two province capitals) in rural and desert areas.
 The speed limit in Urban areas is between 50–70 km/h and in rural and desert areas between 90–110 km/h.

 Japan

 The term Expressway as used in English in Japan refers to both freeway-style highways and narrower, more winding, often undivided Regional High-Standard Highways 地域高規格道路 (ちいきこうきかくどうろ, chiiki kōkikaku dōro).
 Both types of expressways have a combined length of 10021 km as of April 2012.

 Malaysia

 Limited-access roads in Malaysia usually, but not always, take the name highway (lebuhraya – this is also the name for expressways).
 Highways normally have a lower speed limit than expressways (but still higher than the rest of the local road network), and permit at-grade intersections and junctions to residential roads and shopfronts, although grade separation is still typical.
 Highways are normally toll-free and are owned and operated by the federal government.
 Notable examples of limited-access roads are the Federal Highway, Skudai Highway, Gelugor Highway, Kuantan Bypass and Kuching Bypass.

+Philippines

+Limited-access roads in the Philippines are called expressways, which can refer to both highways built to freeway standard and are often tolled, as well as lower-standard highways with partial grade separation.
+The former are designated controlled-access highways (HSH-1), while the latter are designated regional high-standard highways (HSH-2).
+The Philippine expressway network as of 2025 is entirely formed of tolled controlled-access highways, with no HSH-2 expressways being implemented yet.